-1.1 These general terms and conditions (the “Terms”) apply to the Customer’s Subscription regarding the use of the Upsales software service or part thereof, provided as a cloud based software, and the related Upsales mobile application (the “Service”).
+1.1 These general terms and conditions (the “Terms”) apply to all agreements regarding the use of the Upsales’ software service or part thereof, provided as a cloud based software, and the related Upsales’ mobile application (the “Service”).
 The Service is provided by Upsales Nordic AB, with Swedish company reg. no. 556641-2507, (“Upsales”) to the Customer, in accordance with the Agreement.

-1.2 These Terms shall also apply to any other or additional service provided by Upsales to the Customer, such as consultancy services, and such services shall then be deemed included in the “Service” for the purpose of these Terms, unless separate terms are provided.
+1.2 These Terms shall also apply to any other service provided by Upsales to the Customer, such as consultancy services, unless separate terms are provided.

 3. The Service and Upsales’ obligations

-3.1 Subject to the terms in the Agreement and the Customer’s fulfillment of its payment obligations, Upsales gives the Customer a non-exclusive, time limited and non-transferrable license and right to use the Service for the Customer’s own business only, with a maximum number of user licenses as specified in the Subscription.
+3.1 Upsales gives the Customer a non-exclusive, time limited and non-transferrable license and right to use the Service for the Customer’s own business only.
+The Customer is entitled to the number of User Licenses agreed upon in the Main Agreement and as specified in the Subscription Portal.

-3.3 Upsales shall provide the Service in accordance with the methods and standards that Upsales normally uses for the Service (as set out in the Service Description) and in compliance with applicable rules and principles which constitutes good practice in the area that Upsales operates.
+3.3 Upsales shall provide the Service in accordance with the methods and standards that Upsales normally uses for the Service (as set out in the Agreement) and in compliance with applicable rules and principles which constitutes good practice in the area that Upsales operates.

-3.5 Upsales shall assist the Customer with connecting to the Service and provide with customer support as prescribed in section 6.
+3.7 Upsales shall assist the Customer with connection to the Service and provide the Customer with customer support as prescribed in section 6.

-3.6 Upsales may provide additional services as agreed upon, e.g. analytical tools, database services, consultancy services or specific customizations, subject to separate terms and prices.
-Upsales may decide on how to integrate such additional services at its own discretion.
+3.8 Upsales may provide Additional Services as agreed upon, e.g. consultancy services or specific customizations.
+Such Additional Services are subject to separate terms and prices.
+Upsales may decide on how to integrate such Additional Services at its own discretion.

-4.1 The Customer shall comply with and always use the Service in accordance with the Documentation and relevant laws and regulations, and bears sole responsibility for such compliance.
-The Customer is entirely responsible for all Customer Data and activities that occur under its account and user licenses.
+4.1 The Customer shall comply with and always use the Service in accordance with the Agreement, the Documentation and relevant laws and regulations and bears sole responsibility for such compliance.
+The Customer is entirely responsible for all Customer Data and activities that occur in and in connection with the Subscription Portal as well as under its account and User Licenses.